arshvin/fake-data-generator/README.md

 2. Activate this environment by `source .venv/bin/activate`
 3. Install [pre-commit](https://pre-commit.com/) tool with help of command `pip install pre-commit`.
 4. Install the PR-commit hook by executing `pre-commit install` inside project directory.
-5. Run against all files in the project: `pre-commit run --all-files`.